opendocsg/slw-judgments-backfill/2011_SGCA_20/report.md

 1       There are before us two appeals and an application for leave to appeal by Astrata (Singapore) Pte Ltd (“Astrata”) against the decisions of the Judge (“the Judge”) in, respectively, Originating Summons No 171 of 2010 (“the Injunction Application”), Originating Summons No 690 of 2010 (“the Declaration Application”) and Summons No 3264 of 2010 (“the Stay Application”).

 2       The respondents in the proceedings before us are Tridex Technologies Pte Ltd (“Tridex”) and Portcullis Escrow Pte Ltd (“PEPL”).
-The judgment in respect of the two appeals is reported in _Astrata (Singapore) Pte Ltd v Tridex Technologies Pte Ltd and another and other matters_ [2011] 1 SLR 449 (“the Judgment”).
-The judgment from which the application for leave to appeal is made in Originating Summons No 1082 of 2010 (“the Leave Application”) is reported in _Portcullis Escrow Pte Ltd v Astrata (Singapore) Pte Ltd and another_ [2010] SGHC 302.
+The judgment in respect of the two appeals is reported in _Astrata (Singapore) Pte Ltd v Tridex Technologies Pte Ltd and another and other matters_ <span class="citation">[2011] 1 SLR 449</span> (“the Judgment”).
+The judgment from which the application for leave to appeal is made in Originating Summons No 1082 of 2010 (“the Leave Application”) is reported in _Portcullis Escrow Pte Ltd v Astrata (Singapore) Pte Ltd and another_ <span class="citation">[2010] SGHC 302</span>.

 **Background**